 Sheets seems to have a problem auto-detecting if you drag and drop a .tsv to it.

 So instead choose the “Import Option” and manually select the separator as ‘TAB”

 It’s painfully slow to Import my text file into a large Database.
-How to Fix?
+How to Fix this problem?

 Burn In Metadata (F6)

 After you import a text file you can use this panel to inject all the new values into the metadata.of the files.
 This new Action Panel would usually be used after Importing a Text File that has been edited in a spreadsheet editor OR was from a “rival” program.

 This Panel will help you burn the newly imported values into the files Physically or if you set BH to not write into files always you can use this panel to burn in all your changes.

 The options on this page should be self explanatory for the most part.

 Chose what records your want to burn in, choose the chunks to go it and set the world a Blaze!